 Knudsen’s favored 1972 Mark IV design borrowed from the Eldorado

-Dean’s Garage recently posted a fascinating story about the battle over the 1972 Lincoln Continental Mark IV’s styling.
-Jim and Cheryl Farrell (2022) describe how a design proposal championed by Ford President Semon “Bunkie” Knudsen beat out one pushed by Executive Vice President Lee Iacocca.
+A few years ago Dean’s Garage posted a fascinating story about the battle over the 1972 Lincoln Continental Mark IV’s styling.
+Jim and Cheryl Farrell (2022) described how a design proposal championed by Ford President Semon “Bunkie” Knudsen beat out one pushed by Executive Vice President Lee Iacocca.

 The story and comment thread are worth a read (go here).
 Along the way you will find almost two-dozen photographs and illustrations that show how the two competing designs evolved.